Executive Education Program 2007: “Strategic Planning for Sustainable Human Settlements,” Pretoria, South Africa

 Abstract

-The Unit for Housing and Urbanization developed two workshops in 1999, on “Strategic Planning and Management of Municipal Infrastructure Programs.”
-Workshop material built off original in-depth research and a previous report, “Review of South African Governments Grant Funded Municipal Infrastructure Programs” from 1998-1999 by the Unit.
+The Unit for Housing and Urbanization at Harvard University’s Graduate School of Design developed two workshops in 1999 on “Strategic Planning and Management of Municipal Infrastructure Programs.”
+Workshop materials built off original in-depth research and a previous report by the Unit, “Review of South African Governments Grant Funded Municipal Infrastructure Programs” (Project ID: 1998_08_001) from 1998-1999.
 Workshop One was held on May 19-21, 1999, and Workshop Two was held on July 28-30, 1999.

-Documents include a copy of the full report on Municipal Infrastructure Programs (MIPs) in South Africa, an outline on Performance Indicators, a Presentation on MIPs, program overviews and detailed schedules for the two workshops.
+Documents include a copy of the full report on Municipal Infrastructure Programs (MIPs) in South Africa, an outline on Performance Indicators, a presentation on MIPs, program overviews, and detailed schedules for the two workshops.

 See related I2UD projects below